Join the Placer Nature Center Team!

 Anyone who enjoys children and the outdoors can be a Docent.
 Young, old, learned or untrained.
 PNC will teach each volunteer all they need to know to become a wonderful Docent to our visitors.
 You can help a child make the connection from the health of the environment to their own health and future.

 Become a docent on the weekends, weekdays or both!
-We send out emails with our scheduled programs and you get to choose what days work with your schedule.
+We send out emails with our scheduled programs and you get to choose what days work with your availability.
+There is no mandatory set of hours per year required to keep your docent status.

 Orientation: you will learn who we are, what we do, what we need, and what you can do to help.
+Docents are invited to shadow our programs as many times as they need, until they feel ready to lead a group of their own.

 For more information regarding becoming a docent: email: programs@PlacerNatureCenter.org